rktjmp/ftgles/README.md

 ## QUICK INSTALL

-	git clone git@github.com:cdave1/ftgles.git
+You need a copy of freetype2 for arm.

 	git clone git@github.com:cdave1/freetype2-ios.git
 	cd freetype2-ios/
 	bash install.sh

+Now get ftgles

+	git clone git@github.com:rktjmp/ftgles.git
-	cd ../ftgles
+	cd ftgles/Xcode
-	ln -s ../freetype2-ios freetype2
+	ln -s /path/to/your/freetype2/dir freetype2
-	cd Xcode
-	bash install.sh

-At this point, it should be possible to compile and run the Xcode projects in your ftgles/Demos/iOS folder.
+	open ftgles.xcodeproj

+You might have to update the xcode project links to freetype stuff.

+- Check `freetype.a` in the project files points to your Freetype 2 arm library.
+- Check that the `FTGLES` project bulid settings `Header search paths` points to your freetype2 source directory.
+This defaults to `./freetype2/include/**` which hopefully works with the symlink you created before.

+You should be able to build `ftgles.a`.
+Xcode 4 puts build results in a directory separated from the project directory.
+To get there to `Xcode => Preferences => Locations` and hit the arrow next to your `Derived Data` path.

 ## INSTALL